 - critical information for accreditation processes.

-The underpinning of the documentation must support rules and regulations based on your Medicare carrier and other insurers.
+The underpinning of wound care documentation must support rules and regulations based on your Medicare carrier and other insurers.
 The importance of understanding and self-auditing the rules and regulations governing your place of service is paramount.
 For example, Medicare coverage is limited to items and services that are reasonable and necessary for the diagnosis or treatment of an illness or injury (and within the scope of a Medicare benefit category).
 National coverage determinations (NCDs) are made through an evidence-based process with opportunities for public participation.
 In some cases, CMS’s own research is supplemented by an outside technology assessment and/or consultation with the Medicare Evidence Development & Coverage Advisory Committee (MEDCAC).
 In the absence of a national coverage policy, an item or service may be covered at the discretion of the Medicare contractors based on a local coverage determination (LCD).

 The Medicare Coverage Database (MCD) contains all NCDs and LCDs, local articles, and proposed NCD decisions.
 The database also includes several other types of National Coverage policy-related documents, such as National Coverage Analyses, Coding Analyses for Labs, MEDCAC proceedings, and Medicare coverage guidance documents.